Hosmer–Lemeshow test: Motivation

 For the logistic model of P(success) vs dose of caffeine, both graphs show that, for many doses, the estimated probability is not close to the probability observed in the data.
 This occurs even though the regression gave a significant p-value for caffeine.
 It is possible to have a significant p-value, but still have poor predictions of the proportion of successes.
 The Hosmer–Lemeshow test is useful to determine if the poor predictions (lack of fit) are significant, indicating that there are problems with the model.

 There are many possible reasons that a model may give poor predictions.
 In this example, the plot of the logistic regression suggests that the probability of an A score does not change monotonically with caffeine dose, as assumed by the model.
 Instead, it increases (from 0 to 100 mg) and then decreases.
 The current model is P(success) vs caffeine, and appears to be an inadequate model.
-A better model might be P(success) vs caffeine + caffeine^2.
-The addition of the quadratic term caffeine^2 to the regression model would allow for the increasing and then decreasing relationship of grade to caffeine dose.
-The logistic model including the caffeine^2 term indicates that the quadratic caffeine^2 term is significant (p=0.003) while the linear caffeine term is not significant (p=0.21).
+A better model might be P(success) vs caffeine + caffeine2.
+The addition of the quadratic term caffeine2 to the regression model would allow for the increasing and then decreasing relationship of grade to caffeine dose.
+The logistic model including the caffeine2 term indicates that the quadratic caffeine^2 term is significant (p = 0.003) while the linear caffeine term is not significant (p = 0.21).

-The graph below shows the observed proportion of successes in the data versus the expected proportion as predicted by the logistic model that includes the caffeine^2 term.
+The graph below shows the observed proportion of successes in the data versus the expected proportion as predicted by the logistic model that includes the caffeine^\2 term.

 The Hosmer–Lemeshow test can determine if the differences between observed and expected proportions are significant, indicating model lack of fit.